 Don’t just reapply

 If your credit score isn’t too bad, you may be tempted to reapply for a credit card or loan with a different provider.
-This isn’t always the best idea at this point, as repeatedly applying for credit will have a negative effect on your credit score.
+This isn’t always the best idea at this point, as repeatedly applying for credit could have a negative effect on your credit score.

 Take an honest look at your situation

 If you want a loan to buy a bigger car, that’s one thing - and hanging on a little while longer and building up some savings so that you need to borrow less shouldn’t be too stressful.
-But if you were trying to get a loan or credit card in order to meet the mortgage payments or to cover living expenses, that’s a more serious situation.
+But if you were trying to get a loan or credit card to meet the mortgage payments or to cover living expenses, that’s a more serious situation.

 If you’re looking for some advice, it may be worth contacting one of the free debt advice services - the Money Advice Service is a great starting point online.
-There may be options you can take such as taking a mortgage ‘holiday’ at a time of reduced cash-flow, rather than taking out credit.
+There may be options you can take such as taking a mortgage payment deferral at a time of reduced cash-flow, rather than taking out credit.

-If you’re seeking credit because of difficulty making regular repayments, you should think very carefully before taking out a pay-day loan or similar arrangement.
+If you’re seeking credit because of difficulty making regular repayments, you should think very carefully before taking out a payday loan or similar arrangement.
 These have enormous rates of interest and you can end up getting much deeper into debt.